UMassCDS/BuzzardsBay/inst/extdata/README.md

     It contained high frequency of observations that I resampled at 10 minute intervals.
     The other calibrated data files are hacked copies from a separate deployment.
     See data-raw/make_fake_tide_rider_calibration_dir.R  for how these files were generated.

+### Aggregation and Analysis
+For these deployments the test data consists of the final QC CSV and YAML files but NOT the calibration files.
+Thus these don't work with `qc_deployment()`.
+#### AB2
+*2024-08-16, 2024-08-27, 2024-09-05*   3 consecutive deployments
+#### E33
+*2024-07-09, 2024-07-23* 2 consecutive deployments, second is two weeks long

 ## 2025

 ### BBC 2025-01- (04, 06, 27)

-Example output from the new MX8011 logger which has a different format.
+Example output from the new MX8011 logger which has a different format from the U24 and U26 loggers, and logges both conductivity and DO on one device.
+There are several possible calibration possibilities.

- * 2025-01-04 - has two point calibration.
+ * 2025-01-04 (2, 2) - two point calibration for both DO and Cond. calibration.
    I think this is the most common type.
- * 2025-01-06 - has three point calibration.
+ * 2025-01-06 (2, 3)- two points for DO and three points for Cond. calibration.
- * 2025-01-27 - has one point calibration.
+ * 2025-01-27 (2, 1) - one point for DO and two points for Cond. calibration.
 Note, I think BBC might be a fake site.
-These are real data from short tests of the loggers.
+These are real data from short tsests of the loggers.ss
 See: the  [BBC README.md file](./2025/BBC/README.md) for more details.